santoso-wijaya/vscode-helios-selene/README.md

 Each of them is defined as a yaml file that contains 16 colors (per Base16 convention).

-Each color in a palette has a name and index in an array.
+Each color in a palette has a name and index in a `colors` array.
 Its canonical values are in CIE L\*a\*b\* colorspace.
 The palette file must first be processed to convert those values into sRGB, and then into Liquid objects before they can be injected into the templates for rendering the final vscode JSON files.

 ## For more information